tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 without a care, and we're going to try and allow for such an easy use experience.
 Mostly what this means is that we won't want to have any "getter" methods that let an outside user move out anything that needs to be manually destroyed later.
-If they want to check the value of a number or something that's totally fine, but anything that needs to be explicitly cleaned up we can't let out of our control.
+If they want to check the value of a number or maybe even get a `&mut` to some that's fine, but anything that needs to be explicitly cleaned up we can't let out of our control.

 Now we can see our final outline: